UnforeseenOcean/Underwatch-neue/README.md

 Anyway we are back to square one, any updates on the project will be posted to this repository.

-March 06, 2017 - Title screen and font found and layout copied, filename: under.png
+March 06, 2017 - Title screen and font found and layout copied, filename: under.png March 13, 2017 - Updated credits (which will be reused in character info section)